Mighty Morphin Power Rangers: Season 3 (1995)

-Rito Revolto, Rita's skeletal brother, comes to Earth and, with the help of a group of monsters, destroys the Rangers' Thunderzords and the Tigerzord.
+Rito Revolto, Rita's skeletal brother, comes to Earth and destroys the Rangers' Thunderzords and the Tigerzord with the help of a group of monsters.
 As a result, the Dinozords are also destroyed and the Power Coins are damaged beyond repair.
-Undaunted, the Power Rangers seek the aid of Ninjor, alleged creator of the Power Coins, who gives them new Ninja Coins, providing them with the even more powerful Ninjazords (which combine into the Ninja Megazord) and the Falconzord.
+Undaunted, the Power Rangers seek the aid of Ninjor, the alleged creator of the Power Coins, who gives them new Ninja Power Coins, providing them with the even more powerful Ninjazords (which combine into the Ninja Megazord) and the Falconzord.

-An Australian girl named Katherine Hillard moves to Angel Grove.
-She befriends Kimberly, and displays an intense affection for Tommy.
-Later it is found out that Rita had captured Katherine and put her under a powerful spell, giving her the ability to transform into a cat as well as a cat-like monster.
-Under this spell, she steals Kimberly's Ninja Coin, vastly weakening and nearly killing the Pink Ranger, whose life force, like that of the other Rangers, is connected to her Ninja Coin.
-It is during this time that the Rangers acquire their most powerful Zords: the Shogunzords (which combine into the Shogun Megazord).
-Eventually, Katherine overcomes Rita's evil spell and returns the Pink Ninja Coin to Kimberly.
-A short time after, Kimberly gets a chance to pursue her personal athletic dreams.
-With Zordon's blessing, she leaves to train for the Pan Global Games, choosing Katherine to replace her as the Pink Ranger.
-Though her initial fear and hesitation keeps her from contributing fully to the fight against evil, Katherine eventually becomes both comfortable and capable of fulfilling her duty as a Ranger.
+Some time later, an Australian girl named Katherine Hillard moves to Angel Grove.
+She nearly befriends the rangers and displays an intense affection for Tommy.
+Later it is found out that Rita had Katherine and put her under a powerful spell, giving her the ability to transform into a cat as well as a cat-like monster.
+Under this spell, she steals Kimberly's Ninja Power Coin, vastly weakening and nearly killing the Pink Ranger, due to how her life force - like that of the other Rangers - is connected to her Ninja Coin.
+It is during this time that the Rangers acquire their most powerful Zords: the Shogunzords (which combine into the Shogun Megazord), but only after having to agree to help Lord Zedd destroy Angel Grove and subsequently betray him.
+Eventually, Katherine overcomes Rita's evil spell and returns the Pink Ninja Power Coin to Kimberly.
+A short time later, Kimberly gets a chance to pursue her personal athletic dreams.
+With Zordon's blessing, she leaves to train for the Pan Global Games in Florida, choosing Katherine to replace her as the Pink Ranger.
+Though her initial fear and hesitation keeps her from contributing fully to the fight against evil, Katherine eventually becomes both comfortable and capable of fulfilling her duty as the second Pink Ranger.

 After several more battles, Zedd and Rita are joined by Rita's father, Master Vile.
 Following his failed attempts to defeat the Rangers, he reverses time, turning the Rangers into powerless children.
 These events culminate in the mini-series Mighty Morphin Alien Rangers and lead to the next incarnation of the franchise, entitled Power Rangers Zeo.